-Apricots: Fresh apricots maybe be hard to get so, dried ones are good to go too as they have right amounts of carbohydrates and are packed with Vitamins and minerals.
+Apricots: Fresh apricots may be hard to get so, dried ones are good to go too as they have the right amounts of carbohydrates and are packed with Vitamins and minerals.

-Pears: With the peel on, they are a great source of required daily fibre intake.
+Pears: With the peel on, they are a great source of required daily fiber intake.

-Apples: Good not just for your fibre intake but also feeds the healthy gut bacteria in the body.
+Apples: Good not just for your fiber intake but also feeds the healthy gut bacteria in the body.

-Oranges: Healthy fibre content and good source of vitamin C.
+Oranges: Healthy fiber content and a good source of vitamin C.

-Strawberries: Not just these but blueberries, black and raspberries are all a perfect serving of fibre, vitamin C and antioxidants.
+Strawberries: Not just these but blueberries, black and raspberries are all a perfect serving of fiber, vitamin C and antioxidants.